prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 ## 2014 Sibyl

-Researchers from Google detail their work on Sibyl,a proprietary platform for massively parallel machine learning used internally by Google to make predictions about user behavior and provide recommendations.
+Researchers from Google detail their work on Sibyl, a proprietary platform for massively parallel machine learning used internally by Google to make predictions about user behavior and provide recommendations.

 ## 2013 Word2vec